matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/aa.md

 ### Reserved fields of the `Transaction` struct with special meaning

-Note that each of the methods above accepts the [Transaction](https://github.com/matter-labs/v2-testnet-contracts/blob/0e1c95969a2f92974370326e4430f03e417b25e7/l2/system-contracts/TransactionHelper.sol#L15) struct.
+Note that each of the methods above accept the [Transaction](https://github.com/matter-labs/v2-testnet-contracts/blob/0e1c95969a2f92974370326e4430f03e417b25e7/l2/system-contracts/TransactionHelper.sol#L15) struct.
 While some of its fields are self-explanatory, there are also 6 `reserved` fields, the meaning of each is defined by the transaction's type.
 We decided to not give these fields names, since they might be unneeded in some future transaction types.
 For now, the convention is:

 - `reserved[0]` is the nonce.